Managing Museum Collections at the Collections Storage Facility (CSF)

 The CSF barcode will either be hidden or read-only for the majority of CMS users and will not impact museum operations.

-Each CSF barcode will be prefixed with ‘M’ in order to differentiate museum items from the Bodleian's.
-The second character (A, H, N, or P) will indicate the museum of origin, aiding data routing and reporting.
+Each CSF barcode will be prefixed with 'M' in order to differentiate museum items from the Bodleian's.
+The second character (A, S, N, or P) will indicate the museum of origin, aiding data routing and reporting.

 Oxford museums currently without a barcode strategy can either adopt the CSF barcode or create separate museum barcodes for internal use, as both options are supported.